We have a HerVikas event coming up! Learn More

 All companies must file their IT returns, irrespective of whether or not they had business operations within that fiscal year.
 Companies must file income tax returns whether they make a profit or a loss.
 Prior to the deadline for filing returns, partnership firms must submit a NIL income tax return.
 The requirement to file returns applies even to defunct businesses that haven’t made any business decisions in a year.

-Choosing the Right ITR for Small Businesses
+How to Choose the Right ITR for Small Businesses?

 When it comes to choosing the right ITR form for small businesses, there are several factors to consider.
 The selection depends on the nature and type of business, the income generated, and other relevant criteria.
 Here are some guidelines to help a small business owner to choose the appropriate ITR form:

-Identify the Small Business Structure
+1. Identify the Small Business Structure

 Determine the legal structure of the small business.
 Common structures include sole proprietorship, partnership, limited liability partnership (LLP), and company.
 The ITR forms differ based on the type of business entity.

-Understand the ITR Forms
+2. Understand the ITR Forms

 Get familiar with the various ITR forms available.
 The Income Tax Department has a list of ITR forms specific to different types of taxpayers.
 Each form is designed to capture specific information related to income, deductions, and exemptions.
 Here are the various types of ITR forms available in India: